threeport/threeport/cmd/database-migrator/README.md

-# Database Mighrations for Threeport
+# Database Migrations for Threeport

 Threeport changes to the API will require database updates to accomodate the required schema modifications.
 The database migrator will help facilitate these migrations.